Kajang: History

 During the Japanese invasion, Kajang was bombed on 12 January 1942, a day after the fall of Kuala Lumpur.
 The bombs, meant for the railway station, missed its target, and hit a nearby church instead.

 In 1948, a Communist insurgency against British forces and their allies across Malaya began, which led to the Malayan Emergency with fighting soon spreading to Kajang.
 Guerrilla leader Lau Yew died in combat just outside Kajang in July 1948; British forces photographed his corpse and printed the image onto leaflets to distribute around Kajang.

 Kajang was granted municipal status on 1 January 1997.
 Previously it was under the jurisdiction of the Hulu Langat District Council (Majlis Daerah Hulu Langat, MDHL).
 Kajang was the administrative centre of the Hulu Langat region until it was relocated to Bandar Baru Bangi in 1992.

 Demographics

 In the 2020 census, the Kajang Municipal Council is home to 1.05 million people, making it Malaysia's second most populous local authority after Kuala Lumpur.
-Over 350,000 people reside in Kajang town itself and its immediate suburbs.
+Over 350,000 people reside in the town itself and its immediate suburbs.

 Kajang's main population centres are Sg.
 Sekamat, Taman Saujana Impian, Sg.
 Kantan, Sg.
 Jelok, Sg.
-Ramal, Sungai Chua, Jalan Reko, Jalan Bukit, Taman Jenaris, Taman Prima Saujana, Taman Kantan Permai, Taman Kajang Perdana, Taman Sri Ramal, Taman Bukit Mewah, Kajang Prima, Bandar Teknologi Kajang, Hillpark and Bandar Baru Bangi.
+Ramal, Sungai Chua, Jalan Reko, Jalan Bukit, Taman Jenaris, Taman Prima Saujana, Taman Kantan Permai, Taman Kajang Perdana, Taman Sri Ramal, Taman Bukit Mewah, Kajang Prima, Bandar Teknologi Kajang, Hillpark, Bandar Sungai Long and Bandar Baru Bangi.